Runtime Execution Modes

 This is the default mode on Windows.
 It requires installing Python from Windows Store, or manually through Python's official site.

-This mode is compatible with CI servers which have Python installed by default, such as Azure Devops Hosted Agents.
+This mode is compatible with CI servers that have Python installed by default, such as Azure Devops Hosted Agents.

 Powershell setup